TREXXX27/100-Days-Of-Code/readme.md

 -   Was able to solve 2 problems in [CP-7](https://leetcode.com/contest/biweekly-contest-33).
 -   Used unordered_set for the first time in a code !
 Hurray !
 Really made my code so easy!
 -   Wish i was able to solve the third question in time too...was easy actually!
 ---

+### Day 15: August 23, 2020, Sunday

+**Today's Progress :**

+-   Participated in GOOGLE KICKSTART [CP-8](https://codingcompetitions.withgoogle.com/kickstart/round/000000000019ff47)

+**What I learned :**

+-    Watched solutions of Google Kickstart problems
+-    How to get all possible arrays of size k with elements (0-n).

+**Thoughts :**

+-   Was able to solve 1.5 problems in GOOGLE KICKSTART [CP-8](https://codingcompetitions.withgoogle.com/kickstart/round/000000000019ff47).
+-   Used brute force to solve 2nd problem but got TLE in second test case as expected...
+-   Had fun!
+---